Nataniel-Antosik/MediApp/README.md

 ## General Info

-Team project for an engineering subject at the West Pomeranian University of Technology in Szczecin.
-The application is used to manage the clinic.
+'Software Engineering' course at the West Pomeranian University of Technology in Szczecin.
+The application is used to manage a clinic.

 ## Main features
 * Patient medical history